fetlab/website/content/722/assignment1.md

 usage scenario you observed and photograph it.

 ##Deliverables
-Once you have collected your data, you will write a two page report on what you observed.
-You will also give a five minute presentation in class on the due date.
-For both, you should include drawings or images to help the class understand what you observed (but without photographing specific people in public, as noted above).
+You will give a five minute presentation in class on the due date.
+You should include drawings or images to help the class understand what you observed (but without photographing specific people in public, as noted above).

+###Presentation guidelines
+- Your presentation must take no more than five minutes---this time limit will be strictly enforced.
+- You should rehearse your presentation several times before class.
+- Your slides should balance text to help the audience understand your observations with interesting imagery.
+- Do not read your slides to the class!
+This is one of the most common mistakes that novice presenters make.

 ##Grading
 This assignment is worth 7% of your final grade.
-Both your written report **(4%)** and your in-class presentation **(3%)** should adhere to the following criteria:
+Your in-class presentation will be graded according to the following criteria:

-- Clear, easy to read, without grammar or spelling errors.
+- Clear, easy to read, without grammar or spelling errors (1%).
-- Clearly describes how the observation was conducted: when and where you went, how many people were there, what the environment was like, etc.
+- Clearly describes how the observation was conducted: when and where you went, how many people were there, what the environment was like, etc (1%).
-- Clearly describes an interesting pattern of activity related to mobile device interaction, with specific examples.
+- Clearly describes an interesting pattern of activity related to mobile device interaction, with specific examples (3%).
-- Includes interesting concrete examples, sketches/images where appropriate.
+- Includes interesting concrete examples, sketches/images where appropriate (1%).
+- Presentation style is appropriate: you have obviously practiced your material, your slides have a good balance of text and imagery, you aren't just reading the slides (1%).

 <div style="font-size:66%; font-style:italic; margin:5em 0">
 	(Note: thanks to Shaun Kane for permission to use some of his material for